Waterford Lakes, Florida: History

 The development that became Waterford Lakes began in 1985 under the name Huckleberry.
 The Huckleberry Community Association (HCA) was incorporated on March 29, 1985, and the original Declaration of Covenants and Restrictions was recorded on April 1, 1985.

-In 1991, the name of the overall development area was changed from Huckleberry to Waterford Lakes, reflecting the identity adopted by the community and its developer.
+In 1991, the name of the overall development area was changed from Huckleberry to Waterford Lakes.
 Throughout the 1990s, Waterford Lakes expanded into multiple neighborhoods and became one of the largest master-planned communities in east Orange County.

 Community Development

 Gazebo within the Waterford Lakes community.

 Waterford Lakes was designed as a master-planned residential community featuring parks, lakes, walking trails, sports courts, recreational facilities, and a central community center, all operated by the Waterford Lakes Community Association.
 Early recreation rules were adopted in 1992, with expanded amenities added in subsequent years.

 The community received regional recognition through repeated Parade of Homes awards during the 1990s for “Best Master Planned Community.”